Quick ViTs: Speeding up Vision Transformers through Equivariance

+The analysis of computational complexity in \cite{flopping-for-flops} is limited to counting FLOPs.
+We also consider the arithmetic intensity of the equivariant layers, which is crucial to obtain optimal GPU throughput.
+The analysis of arithmetic intensity shows how the combination of hardware and datatype determines how much of the reduction in FLOPs can be expected to translate into throughput improvements.

-In summary, our contributions are as follows: \begin{enumerate}[topsep=0.5ex,itemsep=0ex,label=(\alph*)] \item We introduce octic-equivariant layers for ViTs, described in~\Cref{sec:method}.
-In our implementation, octic-equivariant linear layers use $5.33$ times fewer FLOPs and $8$ times less memory per feature dimension than ordinary linear layers.
-Octic-equivariant ViT layers hence asymptotically have the same compute savings (\Cref{tab:vit-scale}, \Cref{fig:flops-ratio}). \item We propose two highly competitive families of ViTs, that are either fully rotation equivariant ($\mathcal{I}_8$) or break equivariance in late layers of the network ($\mathcal{H}_8$). \item In \Cref{sec:experiments}, we demonstrate empirically that our ViTs can be used in state-of-the-art ViT training recipes (DeiT III and DINOv2) without re-tuning hyperparameters.
-In particular, we achieve a $40\%$ FLOP saving with our $\mathcal{I}_8(\text{ViT-H})$ and $\mathcal{H}_8(\text{ViT-H})$ models while matching baseline performance (\Cref{fig:computational_savings}). \item We study the effects of different methods of invariantization (testing six different methods in \Cref{appendix:invariantization}), completely breaking equivariance (\Cref{sec:equi_break}) and varying the number of equivariant layers (\Cref{sec:nbr_octic_blocks}).
-These ablations will help guide future research on equivariant architectures at scale. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate}[topsep=0.5ex,itemsep=0ex,label=(\alph*)] \item We introduce Quick ViTs, a family of vision transformers with octic equivariant layers (\Cref{sec:method}).
+We propose two variants that are either fully equivariant ($\mathcal{I}_8$) or break equivariance in late layers of the network ($\mathcal{H}_8$).
+The equivariant linear layers use $5.33$ times fewer FLOPs and $8$ times less memory per feature dimension than ordinary linear layers.

+\item We analyze the arithmetic intensity of the equivariant linear layers and relate this analysis to the observed throughput improvements (\Cref{sec:comp-eff}). \item We demonstrate empirically that our ViTs can be integrated with state-of-the-art training recipes (DeiT III and DINOv2) without re-tuning hyperparameters (\Cref{sec:experiments}).
+We achieve a $40\%$ FLOP saving with our $\mathcal{I}_8(\text{ViT-H})$ and $\mathcal{H}_8(\text{ViT-H})$ models while matching baseline performance~(\Cref{fig:computational_savings}). \item We study the effects of different invariantization methods including symmetry breaking and varying number of equivariant layers (\Cref{sec:equi_break}).
+These ablations help guide future research on equivariant architectures at scale. \end{enumerate}

-In addition to introducing new state-of-the-art ViTs, from a broader perspective our contributions give clear evidence that equivariance can matter at scale, which has been a subject of debate in recent literature \citep{abramson2024accurate, wang2024swallowing,brehmer:2024,flopping-for-flops}.
+Our approach seamlessly integrates into existing ViT architectures and leads to significant gains in throughput and memory efficiency, without sacrificing accuracy.
+In addition to introducing new state-of-the-art ViTs, from a broader perspective, our contributions give clear evidence that equivariance can matter at scale, which has been a subject of debate in recent literature \cite{abramson2024accurate, wang2024swallowing,brehmer:2024,flopping-for-flops}.